 The recently renamed Tulsa Arts District in Tulsa has been slowly growing for a long time.
 Anytime, a trip to Caz’s Chowhouse, one of the area’s several restaurants, will provide a plate of traditional culinary creations with a focus on comfort: Mom’s Meatloaf and Pop’s Pot Roast share the menu with fried green tomatoes.

-Once the stomach is satisfied, you can work on the soul by moving on to the real focus of the Brady Arts District.
+Once the stomach is satisfied, you can work on the soul by moving on to the real focus of the Tulsa Arts District.
 The Tulsa Glassblowing School showcases the work of Sarah Diggdon.
 Her colorful, fluid pieces will draw your eye just as they do the light.
 Mel Cornshucker’s pottery reflects his native heritage as well as his individual style, and Donna Prigmore’s Boston Artists Gallery & Gallery Beads offers custom jewelry.